ConnorShip/ssh-home-lab/README.md

 ## Environment Setup
 - **Ubuntu Server** (running OpenSSH server)
 - **Windows 11 Home** (acting as a client, using built-in PowerShell SSH)
-- **Networking**: Both machines configured on the same subnet for direct communication.
+- **Networking**: Both virtual machines configured on the same subnet for direct communication.

 ---